Sparks-And-Magic/AVShack/README.md

 Presently, Linux x64 has been tested, although, arm64 is available.

-If Windows is needed, please reach out (email below).

 ## Limitations

-The demo is limited to 30 connections.
+The free version is limited to two hours of live streaming.

+## Free Trial

+There is a 45 day free trial.

 ## Caveats